TeodorAnderson/SwatProject/README.md

 ### Data Pipeline
 Use the data_pipeline.ipynb file to allow for the flow of data through our pipeline.

-**Completed**
-1. Data is read from an S3 bucket into python.
+- Data is read from an S3 bucket into python.
 Each table is directly stored in python as a dataframe.
-2. An automated schema is generated for each dataframe.
+- An automated schema is generated for each dataframe.
-3. Via sqlAlchemy, each table schema is written to pgAdmin postgres using python.
+- Via sqlAlchemy, each table schema is written to pgAdmin postgres using python.
 All data corresponding to each table is also written to pgAdmin postgres.
-4. SQL queries can be made using postgres SQL in pgAdmin.
+- SQL queries can be made using postgres SQL in pgAdmin.
 Any resulting tables can be transferred back to our [data_pipeline.ipynb](https://github.com/TeodorAnderson/SwatProject/blob/main/scripts/data_pipeline/data_pipeline.ipynb) script.
-5. SqlAlchemy allows for data to be read from postgres pgAdmin into the data_pipeline.ipynb python script.
+- SqlAlchemy allows for data to be read from postgres pgAdmin into the data_pipeline.ipynb python script.
 This allows for aggregated data to be put into ML models.

 ![Health_Metrics_Schema](https://github.com/TeodorAnderson/SwatProject/blob/main/images/schema_.png)